gostalt/validate/README.md

 You can also pass a slice of strings as a `formats` key in the Options struct.

+Because this CheckFunc compares the given value against each of Go's built-in date formats, it can be computationally expensive.
+If you **know** the format that the date will be in, you should use the `DateFormat` CheckFunc.

 ### DateFormat

 Fails if the parameter does not matched the `format` key's value